maptv/decalendar/docs/deciday.md

 ## ISO Week Date Calendar

-It would be great to create a calendar based on ISO Week Dates
+I explored a calendar based on ISO Week Dates, but concluded that it was too hard to keep track of important dates like birthdays and holidays.
+I decided to keep timestamps in yyyy-mm-dd.dddddz format (as above) instead of yyyy-Www-d.dddddz format.

 https://help.tableau.com/current/pro/desktop/en-us/dates_calendar.htm